 Your visitor’s attention will focus on the first and last items that are listed in your navigation menu.
 Decide which pages are your most important and place these in one of these positions.

 With a disorganized menu sequence, it’ll take that much longer for your visitors to find the page they’re looking for.
-Down the line, as you’re getting more traffic, you can even test the sequence of your menu items to see how it influences click-through rates.
+Down the line, as you’re getting more traffic, you can even do some UX testing on the sequence of your menu items to see how it influences click-through rates.

 5. Using Generic Menu Items